 Add your housing costs and debt load

-In order to get an accurate picture of the amount of money you must generate each month in order to keep paying your mortgage and other loans, add up your total debt and housing costs.
+To get an accurate picture of the amount of money you must generate each month to keep paying your mortgage and other loans, add up your total debt and housing costs.
 This figure should not total more than 38 to 40 percent of your gross income.